 Rituals through the Weekend

-On Friday following Opening Ritual, and on Saturday after Main Ritual, our drummers will be building sacred energy around the fire.
+Weather permitting, on Friday following Opening Ritual, and on Saturday after Main Ritual, our drummers will be building sacred energy around the fire.
 Feel free to bring your own musical instruments and/or drums to join in!

 Fun Outside of Rituals and Workshops